Shakil Ahmed (footballer, born 1994)

-Shakil Ahmed (শাকিল আহমেদ; born 23 April 1994) is a Bangladeshi professional footballer who plays as a left-back in the Bangladesh Premier League for Sheikh Jamal DC.
+Shakil Ahmed (শাকিল আহমেদ; born 23 April 1994) is a Bangladeshi professional footballer who plays as a left-back for Bangladesh Football League club Arambagh KS.

 Club career

-On 21 August 2021, Shakil along with Sheikh Jamal DC teammate Faisal Ahmed physically attacked Brothers Union fans and ballboy's during a 2020–21 Bangladesh Premier League encounter.
-On 27 August, the Bangladesh Football Federation banned Shakil and Faisal for one match, while Sheikh Jamal DC were fined 1 lakh taka.
+On 21 August 2021, Shakil along with Sheikh Jamal Dhanmondi Club teammate Faisal Ahmed physically attacked Brothers Union fans and ballboys during a 2020–21 Bangladesh Premier League encounter.
+On 27 August, the Bangladesh Football Federation banned both players for one match, while Sheikh Jamal were fined Tk 1 lakh.

 International career

 On 18 March 2016, Shakil made his international debut against UAE.

-Shakil was called up to the Bangladesh national football team for the 2018 FIFA World Cup qualification – AFC Second Round.
+Shakil was called up to the Bangladesh national football team for the 2018 FIFA World Cup qualification – AFC second round.
 On 24 March 2016, he played his only match in the qualifiers against Jordan.